West Norfolk Hoard: History

 The hoard was likely built up by a person who was moving around the Merovingian kingdom.
 The presence of gold items in the hoard other than coins suggests that their owner used them as bullion rather than as currency.
 The hoard was placed in about 610 AD, likely buried in a barrow due to its proximity to an Anglo-Saxon cemetery before being scattered by later ploughing.

 Finds

 The discovery of all the coins in the hoard spans 29 years, from 1991 to 2020.
 The finds were deemed as being part of the same hoard on 3 November 2021, totalling to 131 coins and four gold objects.

 1991 anonymous finds

-The first coin from the horde, a tremissis, was discovered in 1991, and initially thought to be a stray find.
+The first coin from the hoard, a tremissis, was discovered in 1991, and initially thought to be a stray find.
 An anonymous metal detectorist discovered 35 Merovingian coins at the site and declared them.

 2012–2015 David Cockle finds

 Between April 2012 and December 2015, David Cockle, a 50-year-old police officer based at Downham Market police station, found 10 of the Merovingian Tremissis coins at the site, valued at about £4,000 each, and sold them to a dealer in three batches over 14 months for a total of £15,000, keeping the money.
 He had previously agreed to a 50:50 split of the proceeds with the farmer who owned the land for permission to be on the land, but he did not declare the finds to the farmer nor the Norfolk coroner who would have determined if the coins were treasure.
 Cockle had 30 years of experience as a metal detectorist.

 The Norfolk and Suffolk Anti-Corruption Unit began an investigation after a member of the public reported him; he was arrested in November 2015, and charged with theft and three charges of handling criminal property in May 2016, after pictures of the stolen coins were found on his mobile phone which matched with coins stocked by a local coin dealer, who had already sold some of the coins.
 Cockle was suspended from Norfolk Constabulary the same month.
 He initially denied all charges, but later admitted to stealing the coins at Ipswich Crown Court in January 2017 on the first day of his trial.
 He was dismissed as a policeman by Norfolk Chief Constable Simon Bailey the next month following a misconduct hearing, who declared the incident as "one of the grossest breaches of trust".
 Cockle did not attend the hearing, though apologised in a written statement.

 Cockle was jailed for 16 months and banned from metal detecting, owning metal detecting equipment, and entering into metal detecting agreements with landowners, for five years in March 2017.
 Judge Rupert Overbury stating that Cockle's motivation was "pure greed" and that he knew the legal process associated with such finds.
 In September, he was ordered to repay the £15,000 or face a further 9 months in prison.